BMW 501: Police vehicles

 During the 1950s and 1960s, the 501 radio patrol cars were widely used as police vehicles by many police departments in Bavaria, including Bavarian State Police and Munich City Police (Stadtpolizei München).
 The car with its relatively fast 145 km/h (90 mph) top speed by 1950s standards, was a blessing for police, as most criminals did not have easy access to faster cars like a Mercedes-Benz 300 SL or a Porsche.
 The traffic police units for country roads and Autobahns were even issued V8-powered cars, which were even faster.
 The police cars also featured a Lorenz radio telephone, allowing police officers to easily communicate with the dispatch.
 Munich police force used seventeen 501 patrol cars, which were used for about 10 years and about 130,000 service kilometers before being retired.
 The last two police cars were delivered to Amberg in 1965, after 501's production had ended.
 They were retired by 1971 due to rust issues.

 A 501 patrol car was the centerpiece of early 1960s police drama Funkstreife Isar 12.

 Legacy

-Commercially, the 501 was a success when compared to contemporary six-cylinder Borgward saloons.
-During the 1950s, the sector was increasingly dominated by Mercedes-Benz, and 501 volumes never approached those achieved by Stuttgart built competitors.
-Throughout the 1950s, BMW's finances were believed to be precarious, following the loss of their Eisenach plant.
-The relatively low sales volumes achieved by the 501 was one among various reasons offered by commentators for the company's financial woes.
-Matters came to a head when a Daimler-Benz takeover was threatened, averted in 1959 only with Herbert Quandt’s dramatic rescue of the company.
+The BMW 501 and 502 were commercially unsuccessful, and their high development and production costs contributed to BMW's financial difficulties.
+By 1959, BMW was facing the prospect of a takeover by Daimler-Benz, but the takeover was prevented by BMW's shareholders and the investment of Herbert Quandt.